On the notions of upper and lower density: Examples

-which, by the arbitrariness of $\varepsilon$, is enough to complete the proof. \end{proof} We are left with the question of providing a ``convenient expression'' for the lower dual of $\bbf^\ast(\CCc; \mu^\ast)$, here denoted by $\bbf_\ast(\CCc; \mu^\ast)$ and called the lower Buck density relative to pair $(\CCc,\mu^\ast)$.
-This does not seem to be feasible in general, but if $\CCc$ is closed under complementation, viz. \begin{enumerate}[resume, label={\rm (\textsc{b}\arabic{*})}] \item $X^c \in \CCc$ whenever $X \in \CCc$, \end{enumerate} then it is not difficult to verify that $\bbf_\ast(\CCc; \mu^\ast)(X)$ is given by the function
+We are left with the question of providing a ``convenient expression'' for the lower dual of $\bbf^\ast(\CCc; \mu^\ast)$, here denoted by $\bbf_\ast(\CCc; \mu^\ast)$: This seems unfeasible in general.
+However, if we assume \begin{enumerate}[resume, label={\rm (\textsc{b}\arabic{*})}] \item $X^c \in \CCc$ whenever $X \in \CCc$ (namely, $\CCc$ is closed under complementation), \end{enumerate} then it is not difficult to verify that $\bbf_\ast(\CCc; \mu^\ast)(X)$ is given by the function